 It is only 40 miles to Inverness, 55 miles to the Isle of Skye and 25 miles to Fort William and Ben Nevis.
 The landscape here slows the brain to a standstill and the heart takes over.
 Drive from Glengarry Castle in any direction and the Highlands will seep into your soul, grip hold and clamp permanently.

 Scotland’s oldest inhabited castle is 13th century Dalhousie, less than 10 miles outside of Edinburgh.
 Home to the Ramsay clan, they retained possession of their castle longer than any other family in Scotland.
-Entry to the castle was originally over a drawbridge and deep dry moat, the recesses of the mechanism for raising the drawbridge are still evident above the main door today.
-You can also see rope marks in the stone where prisoners were lowered down to the dungeon.
-Guests often comment that of all the castles they stay in, this one really feels somehow more ‘real’.
+Entry to the castle was originally over a drawbridge and deep dry moat.
+The recesses of the mechanism for raising the drawbridge are still evident above the main door.
+Here you will also see rope marks where prisoners were lowered down to the dungeon.
+The cost of a Castle stay in Scotland paid in different currency in different times.

 Many of Dalhousie’s bedrooms have historical themes and some have four-posters.
 The cost of a castle stay here can start from just over £100 for a classic double.
 Staying here means you can easily avail of the onsite falconry which boasts species of birds including buzzards, owls, eagles, hawks and falcons.
 Try a hawk walk around the grounds of Dalhousie or an encounter with an owl.
 Feel the rush of wing as they return elegantly and dramatically to your gloved hand.